matthunz/wavedash/README.md

 # Wavedash

-A WASM runtime for Bevy mods and scripting.
+A (WIP) WASM runtime for Bevy mods and scripting.

 ## Shared